ogmini/Notepad-Windowstate-Buffer/README.md

 ## Overall Behavior

-Each new tab adds more and more data to the end
+Each new tab adds more and more data to the end.
+Closing a tab creates a new chunk at the end of the stream.
+The files appears to never get smaller?
+New tabs will remove the chunks at the end.

 ## File Format